Hudi304/esp32-thermostat-ota/README.md

 This project features the Back End (firmware) of an I.O.T. system that is able to controll any gas heater.

+## UNIT TEST THE CODE ON THE BOARD (PlatformIO Test) BEFORE COMMITING CODE

 ## Features:
 - Serves a react app that consumes the API
 - Exposes a number of endpoints that let the UI controll the system